How to Use Western Union

 Western Union is great, but it’s not always your best option.
 There are numerous ways to send money to somebody else, and you might save money or make things easier for everybody by using a different service.

 Several online services and apps allow you to send money for free.
 The funds typically take 2-3 business days to transfer, but if you’re not in a hurry you can save a trip to the Western Union desk.
-A wire transfer allows you make instant transfers of any size from your bank account to somebody else’s bank account, although you’ll need the recipient’s routing and account information to complete the wire.
+A wire transfer allows you to make instant transfers of any size from your bank account to somebody else’s bank account, although you’ll need the recipient’s routing and account information to complete the wire.

 Where those services fall short compared to Western Union is with speed.
 Most transfers are not instant, the recipient can’t pick up cash, everybody needs to sign up for an account, and overseas transfers might not be as easy.